-By Dan Vimont We at AOS are excited to participate in a recent cluster hire aimed at advancing our understanding of polar climate, and are thrilled to announce the addition of two new AOS faculty: Profs.
-Hannah Zanowski and Till Wagner!
+By Dan Vimont We at AOS are excited to participate in a recent cluster hire aimed at advancing our understanding of polar climate, and are thrilled to announce that Dr. Hannah Zanowski will be joining this effort!
 Earth's polar regions are at the frontier of profound global change.
 As our planet continues to warm, the polar cryosphere (land and sea ice), ocean and atmosphere, and ecosystems face accelerated changes that are unprecedented in human, and even geologic history.
-The processes that determine the future of the polar cryosphere, ocean, atmosphere, and ecosystems, are intricately coupled, and as such require a novel approaches to advance our understanding.
-"The Emerging Polar Regions" cluster hire joins a diverse landscape of existing and historical strengths in diverse aspects of polar research here in Atmospheric and Oceanic Sciences, the Center for Climatic Research, and at UW-Madison.
-As part of the cluster hire, UW-Madison has hired four new professors whos' research focuses on polar ecology, ice sheet modeling, and polar climate modeling.
-AOS is happy to partner with the Center for Climatic Research to welcome these new hires, and we look forward to providing our students with new educational and research opportunities.
+The processes that determine the future of the polar cryosphere, ocean, atmosphere, and Alumni Awards Please notify the AOS Department if you or one of our other alum receive an award at: aos@aos.wisc.edu Faculty Awards Tracey Holloway and Tristan L'Ecuyer, AGU's Atmospheric Sciences Ascent ecosystems, are intricately coupled, and as such require novel approaches to advance our understanding.
+The Emerging Polar Regions" cluster hire joins a diverse landscape of existing and historical strengths in diverse aspects of polar research here in Atmospheric and Oceanic Sciences, the Center for Climatic Research, and at UW-Madison.
+As part of the cluster hire, UW-Madison will be hiring a new group of scientists focused on polar ecology, ice sheet modeling, and polar climate modeling.
+AOS is happy to partner with the Center for Climatic Research to Award for their excellence in research Award for their excellence in research and leadership in the atmospheric and climate sciences.
+Student Awards Horn Scholarship Award: Grant Gilcrease Sunkel Award: Cassidy Johnson Johnson Scholarship Award: Jack welcome these new hires, and we look forward to providing our students with new educational and research opportunities.